yegor256/blog/_posts/2015/sep/2015-09-29-mayonnaise.md

 between except computer systems.

 Sometimes I hear the comment that people love to work with people, not computers.
-That's why we need all that mayonnaise&mdash;to make our life **happier**?
-It's true that people love to deal with people&mdash;people we really need, people who speak the same language, and people who deliver **real value**.
+That's why we need all that mayonnaise---to make our life **happier**?
+It's true that people love to deal with people---people we really need, people who speak the same language, and people who deliver **real value**.
 Not with producers, recruiters, real estate agents, sales agents, outstaffers, lawyers, travel agents, investment brokers, executive officers, or taxi dispatchers.